-First Unitarian Congregational Society of Brooklyn records
+First Unitarian Congregational Society of Brooklyn records (ARC109)

-Here are some tips to help prepare for your visit to the Othmer Library:
+Here are some tips to help you prepare for your visit to the Othmer Library:

 - Our reading room is open to the public Wednesday to Saturday from 1 to 5pm.
 You may come and go at any point during the afternoon.

-- When you arrive, please check in at the Admissions Desk on the first floor.
+- When you arrive at BHS, please check in at the Admissions Desk on the first floor.

 - You can use pencils, notepads, laptops, or tablets during your research at BHS.

-- You will need to leave pens, food, drink, and gum in your checked bag.
+- You must leave pens, food, drink, and gum in your checked bag.

-- It is very cold in our library, so bring an extra layer to keep warm!
+- It is cold in our library, so bring an extra layer to keep warm!

 - There are a limited number of electrical outlets in our historic reading room.